-Design-and-Build Contract

-- Output specification setting out the functional requirements; - Details of the expected functional life and maintenance requirements; and - Any other documents the Employer regards as necessary to define the requirements - if a specimen design is provided it should be included.
+Traditional Contract Design-and-Build Contract A developed design (including, for example, construction-quality drawings and barbending schedules); Plans and specifications; and Output specification setting out the functional requirements; Details of the expected functional life and maintenance requirements; and Any other documents the Employer regards as necessary to define the requirements.
+Any other documents the Employer regards as necessary to define the requirements - if a specimen design is provided it should be included.

-Works Requirements for PW-CF1 to PW-CF5, continued
+Part 1What's in the ContractSection 1.12Works Requirements for PW-CF1 to PW-CF5, continued